 Our Learning Support team, perhaps with guidance from specialist external practitioners, will then devise a structured scheme of support specifically for the child.
 This might involve the pupil spending time in the department to receive specific input – either as part of a small group or on a one-to-one basis.
 Or they might receive additional support in the classroom.

 In either case, the key is providing high-quality individualised teaching – and that is something that Colchester High School prides itself on delivering for every child.
-And because our Learning Support Department caters for all ages, we can offer a continuity of support that really makes a difference as pupils progress through the school.
+And because our Learning Support Department caters for pupils in our Nursery, Lower School and Senior School, we can offer a continuity of support that really makes a difference as pupils progress through the school.

 If you have any concerns about your child, the door to our Learning Support Department is always open.
 Talk to your child’s teacher or contact Cora Allen, our Head of Learning Support.
 We will be delighted to work with you to address any issue at any time.